Roti (1 Medium (7 Inches)) and English Chicken Korma (1 Cup)

 Physical Activity

-Engage in light physical activity, such as a short walk, after the meal to help your body utilize glucose more efficiently.
+Engage in a light physical activity, such as a walk, after your meal to aid in glucose regulation.

 Find Glucose response for your favourite foods